-Counseling & Psychological Services maintains confidentiality for all clients seen in the center.
+Counseling & Psychiatric Services maintains confidentiality for all clients seen in the center.
 Counseling records are kept separate from academic and student health records and cannot be accessed by faculty, staff, parents or non-CAPS staff without written consent.
 All services are in accordance with state laws.

 In order to protect confidentiality, the Ombuds Office conducts its business in person and over the telephone but not via e-mail.
 This office offers all members of the university community a safe and confidential place to talk about their campus-related problems.
 They help to identify and evaluate options and provide information, and can facilitate conversations between conflicting parties and make referrals when necessary.